microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 #### **Metric Alert Rules**

 Metric alert rules are applied to an AODS cluster which emits metrics that the alert rules monitor.
-Deploy a sample metric alert rule using the following command:
+Deploy a single sample metric alert rule using the following command:

 ```sh
   az deployment group create \